Accounting and Finance is a very broad sector with many career opportunities to work in all sorts of industries and businesses.

 The ACCA qualification is based on international accounting standards and is independently benchmarked for quality.
 Awarded by the Association of Chartered Certified Accountants, this qualification is for those who would like to progress in finance, business or accountancy.
 When you complete the qualification you will be a Chartered Certified Accountant.

-If you have completed an undergraduate accounting-based degree you may be exempt from some of the papers.
-The BSc Hons Accounting and Management at the Ulster University branch campuses carries exemptions on up to 9 of the ACCA papers, leaving you only 5 to complete.
-Find out more about this programme.
+If you have completed an undergraduate accounting-based degree you may be exempt from completing some of the papers required to gain the ACCA qualification.
+The BSc Hons Accounting and Management at the Ulster University branch campuses carries exemptions for 9 of the ACCA papers.

 CIMA

-The CIMA qualification is aimed at those who want to be a Chartered Management Accountant in business or industry.
-The CIMA Professional Qualification is recognised worldwide as a highly relevant global finance qualification for careers business.
+The Chartered Institute of Management Accounts (CIMA) qualifications are aimed at those who want to be a Chartered Management Accountant in business or industry.
+CIMA’s Chartered Global Management Accountant (CGMA) Professional Qualification is recognised worldwide as a highly relevant global finance qualification for careers business.

 Other qualifications